graded-cs-resources/IB-Computer-Science-Notes/paper1/np3.4_network_hardware.md

 title: Paper 1 lesson 3.4 - Hardware Used int Networks
 ---

+# Measuring Speed

+When discussing different types of transmission media, it is common to talk about the "speed".
+There are two different ways of measuring speed in networks.

+## Latency

+**Latency**:star: or *ping* is a measure of how long it takes a single piece of data to get from one computer to another.
+It is measured in milliseconds.
+High latency is considered "slower".
+If you have ever encountered voice delay in a phone call or lag in an online game, that is latency!

+Higher latency can come from either physical distance - longer distance will result in more latency, problems with routing, or **interference**:star: that means packets need to get sent multiple times before they actually make it through.

+## Bandwidth

+**Bandwidth**:star: is a measure of the *rate* of data transfer, usually measured in bits per second (or kilobits or megabits per second).
+In your daily life, this might be thought of as the download speed - once a download *starts* on your computer, the bandwidth measures how much data you get per second.

+When we say we have "fast internet" this is usually the number we quote.

+It is possible to have high latency (slow!) but also have high bandwidth (fast!).
+Mailing a hard drive through the mail is an extreme example - the latency might be *days*, but the bandwidth would be quite large since the entire terabyte or more of data can be retrieved in just a couple of minutes!

+Similarly, it is possible to have very low latency (fast!) but also have high bandwidth.
+Back in my childhood, modems could only give 28.8 *kilobits* per second of bandwidth - a song might take 30 minutes to download! - but the latency was no worse than today.

 # Networking Hardware

 The IB exam expects you to have a general understanding of different types of hardware used in networks.
 This includes: